GarettGazay/ALTR_PROJECT/README.md

 ## About Me

-Here’s the revised version using "my background is in":

 - My background is in AI systems engineering and EDI billing solutions.
 - I have over 17 years of expertise in the NEMT industry.
 - I design and implement automated billing and accounting systems tailored for NEMT operations.